 New York, USA (May 19, 2009) FOR IMMEDIATE RELEASE:

 In 2006 the Merce Cunningham Dance Company (MCDC) eyeSpace, a performance piece with music by Mikel Rouse. eyeSpace is unique in that “Mikel Rouses score incorporates the use of iPod Shuffle personal music listening devices and an environmental soundscape performed live by 1-2 musicians and projected throughout the theater.
-The score is crafted so that audience members can have a meaningful, unique listening experience, whether they are tuned into the iPod portion (with headphones on, shuffling through tracks at their own pace) or the ambient sound component (sans headphones).”
+The score is crafted so that audience members have a meaningful, unique listening experience, whether they are tuned into the iPod portion (with headphones on, shuffling through tracks at their own pace) or enjoying ambient sound.”

 Audience members who own an iPod, iPhone or other MP3 player were encouraged to load Mikel Rouse’s music tracks onto their device and bring it to the theater.
 During the performance, the audience was instructed on when to press [play] and listen.